msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 **4.1 Enable Dependabot Alerts and Security Updates**

 Dependabot Alerts warn you when a dependency has a known vulnerability.
-Security Updates go further—they automatically open PRs to fix the issue.
+Security Updates go further-they automatically open PRs to fix the issue.

 ```bash
 gh api repos/$OWNER/$REPO/vulnerability-alerts -X PUT